Spicy Roasted Butternut Squash

 Instructions

-• Heat oven to 400 and line a baking sheet with parchment paper
+• Heat oven to 400℉ and line a baking sheet with parchment paper.

-• Toss diced squash, shallots and garlic with olive oil, chili flakes, sea salt & pepper
+• Place the prepped squash, shallots, and garlic on the baking sheet.
+Toss with the olive oil, chili flakes, sea salt, and pepper.

-• Spread evenly onto baking sheet and roast for 40 minutes, stirring at the halfway point
+• Spread evenly and roast for 30-35 minutes, stirring it at the halfway point to make sure nothing burns.

-• Stir cooked quinoa together with the roasted squash and top with dried cranberries
+• Once the squash is cooked and browned, remove it from the oven.
+Stir the cooked quinoa together with the roasted squash and top with dried cranberries.
+Serve warm.

 Nutrition